sassman/monitoring/README.md

  * Configuration

+	we configure the post model to include the 2 metrics 'view' and 'like'.

 <pre><code class="php">
+<?php
 	class Post extends AppModel {
 		public $actsAs = array(
-			'monitoring.Monitorable' => array('view', 'like')
+			'monitoring.Monitorable' => array('type' => array(
+				'like',
+				'view',
+			)),
 		);
 	}
 </code></pre>

-	we have configures the Post model to include the 2 metrics 'view' and 'like'. why this, and what is dows see later.

- * Monitor the metrics
+ * Usage to monitor metrics

+	on the PostsController::view method we want to monitor the 'view' metrics

 <pre><code class="php">
+<?php
 	class PostsController extends AppController {
 		public function view( $id ){
 			// a post is viewed, so lets track this as a metric like this